courtneyjchen/python-auction-simulator/README.md

 I implemented an epsilon-greedy strategy with exponential decay to balance exploration (learning click behavior) and exploitation (maximizing profit by bidding on high-value users).
 Bidders aim to accumulate as much profit as possible, earning $1 for each click but losing the winning price regardless of click outcome.
 Bidders are disqualified if their balance drops below -$1000.

 The simulator was designed for a competitive testing environment where multiple bidding algorithms compete under the same rules.
-My strategy outperformed most other submissions using a simple yet effective exploration-exploitation framework grounded in reinforcement learning.
+My strategy outperformed other submissions using a simple yet effective exploration-exploitation framework grounded in reinforcement learning.